dtcenter/METplus/docs/Users_Guide/wrappers.rst

 -----------

-The ExtractTiles wrapper is used to regrid and extract subregions from paired tropical cyclone tracks.
-The tracks are created from output from TCStat or MTD.
+The ExtractTiles wrapper is used to regrid and extract subregions from paired tropical cyclone tracks generated with TCStat, or from cluster object centroids generated with MODE Time Domain (MTD).
 Unlike the other wrappers, the extract_tiles_wrapper does not correspond to a specific MET tool.
 It reads track information to determine the lat/lon positions of the paired track data.